Tejeshyewale/RainFall_Prediction_App/README.md

 A simple and interactive Machine Learning web app built using Streamlit to predict Rain or No Rain based on weather data.

+**HERE IS THE URL OF APP** : https://rainfallpredictionapp-eak8qdbewa2rib8oree6qx.streamlit.app/

 🚀 Features

 Interactive Streamlit UI